Poincar\'e Wasserstein Autoencoder: Model

+The Gaussian distribution is a common choice of prior for VAE style models.
+Similarly to the VAE, we can select a generalization of the Gaussian distribution in the hyperbolic space as prior for our model.
+In particular, we choose the maximum entropy generalization of the Gaussian distribution \cite{pennec2006intrinsic} on the Poincar\'e ball model.
+The Gaussian probability density function in hyperbolic space is defined via the Fr\'echet mean $\bvg{\mu}$ and dispersion parameter $\sigma > 0$, analogously to the density in the Euclidean space.

-The Gaussian probability distribution function (p.d.f.) in hyperbolic space is defined analogously to the p.d.f. in the Euclidean space.
-The main difference is the use of the hyperbolic distance in the exponent and a different variance dependent normalization constant which accounts for the underlying geometry (first derived in \cite{said2014new}).
+The main difference compared to Euclidean space is the use of the geodesic distance $d(\bv{x},\bvg{\mu})$ in the exponent and a different dispersion dependent normalization constant $Z(\sigma)$ which accounts for the underlying geometry.
+In order to compute the normalization constant, we use hyperbolic polar coordinates where $r = d(\bv{x},\bvg{\mu})$ is the geodesic distance between the $\bv{x}$ and $\bvg{\mu}$.
+This allows the decomposition of $Z(\sigma)$ into radial and angular components.

-on the Poincar\'e disk model of the hyperbolic space where the expression $d(\bv{x},\bvg{\mu})$ is the geodesic distance function between two points $\bv{x},\bvg{\mu}\in \mathbb{H}^n$.
-The geodesic distance on the Poincar\'e ball is defined as
+We derive the closed form of the normalization constant in appendix A. For a two-dimensional space, the normalization constant is given by \cite{said2014new}:

+\paragraph{Dispersion representation} The closed form of the hyperbolic Gaussian distribution (2) is only defined for a scalar dispersion value.
+This can be a limitation on the expressivity of the learned representations.
+However, the variational family which is implicitly given by the hyperbolic reparametrization allows for vectorial or even full covariance matrix representations, which can be more expressive.
+Since the maximum mean discrepancy can be estimated via samples, we do not require a closed form definition of the posterior density as is the case with training using the evidence lower bound.
+This allows the model to learn richer latent space representations.